MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-resourcepool.md

 ---
-Description: Represents a resource pool, which is a logical entity provided by the host system to allocate and assign resources. ms.assetid: c8e0b701-1814-4409-a073-017f8fea841a
+description: Represents a resource pool, which is a logical entity provided by the host system to allocate and assign resources. ms.assetid: c8e0b701-1814-4409-a073-017f8fea841a
 title: CIM_ResourcePool class
 ms.topic: reference